cs423-uiuc-fall25/rex-mp4-template/README.md

 To implement the program, your objective is to

 1. Write a Rex program (`samples/mp1/src/main.rs`) that reads pids from the queue, looks up its CPU time and pass the result to the ring buffer.
 Static definition of queue and ring buffer are already provided.
+(10 points)

+   Skip if the process doesn't exist or pid is invalid (10 points)
 2. Write a C program (`samples/mp1/loader.c`) that
-   - Downloads (to kernel) the Rex program above and hook it upon writes to `/dev/null` (the hook is already provided above)
+   - Downloads (to kernel) the Rex program above and hook it upon writes to `/dev/null` (the hook is already provided above) (10 points)
-   - Passes pids from arguments to the queue
+   - Passes pids from arguments to the queue (10 points)
-   - Uses (how?) `process_ringbuf_data` to print CPU time from ring buffer
+   - Uses `process_ringbuf_data` to print CPU time from ring buffer (10 points)
-   - Triggers the aforementioned Rex program by writting anything to `/dev/null`
+   - Triggers the aforementioned Rex program by writting anything to `/dev/null` (10 points)

+3. Your code is well commented, readable (5 points)

+   and warning-free during compiling and running (5 points)

+**Total points: 70**.
+You will lost dependent points if depended implementation is not correct and affects dependent result.

 > [!TIP]
 > We provide a test script (`samples/mp4/test.sh`) to help check your implementation by yourselves.